brevzin/cpp_proposals/xxxx_cbegin/cbegin.md

 # How we got to here

-A tale in many parts acts.
+A tale in many acts.

 ## Prologue: Terminology